VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   * Loss - when the postion-side buy-sell 7 (not 5)-minute ratio average
     drops below 1.0
   * (Secure) Profit - when the postion-side buy-sell ratio drops below 1.0

+### 2021-03-26:
+#### Performance
+* AAPL: -$0.01
+* TSLA: -$1.06

+#### Remarks
+* Second day in a row where the algorithm largely peformed as expected, taking advantage of strong trends and confidently riding tepid ones.
+* It still gets hammered by sharp trend reversals.
+* I'm tweaking the SMA period to perhaps reduce large losses related to sharp reversals.
+* A shorter period may exit sooner during sharp reversals, but it may make entries and exits too jumpy.
+* I first tried an SMA period of 2.5 minutes with AAPL.
+  * This seemed to make StockBot too sluggish in his entry and exit.
+* 1.5 minutes seemed better.
+We'll try again on Monday.

+#### Next Thing(s) to Try